 The reality is much different:

-- The building’s potable water supply simply can’t support all those simultaneous peak flow rates.
+a.
+A building’s potable water supply can’t support all the simultaneous peak flow rates.

-- Plus, only store-and-release fixtures, such as deep, multi-compartment sinks, ever produce peak flows.
+c.
+Only store-and-release fixtures such as multi-compartment sinks ever produce peak flows.

-With Thermaco’s experience in thousands of commercial kitchens, and real-world data collected from those facilities, we’ve developed a method to safely and accurately determine grease trap size requirements.
+Thermaco’s experience in thousands of commercial kitchens and real-world data collected from those facilities has resulted in a method to safely and accurately determine grease trap size requirements.

-- Install the next larger size based on the real peak.
+2. Install the next larger-sized grease trap based on the real peak.

-There are two scenarios we typically see.
-Either a grease interceptor is plumbed to a single unit (usually in smaller kitchens), or a grease trap is plumbed in line to handle multiple fixtures (for larger facilities).
+You will likely face one of two scenarios.
+Either the grease trap will be plumbed to a single unit (usually in smaller kitchens), or it will be plumbed in line to handle multiple fixtures (for larger facilities).

 For kitchens where the grease trap only needs to intercept flows from one fixture, such as a multi-compartment sink, simply use the manufacturer’s peak flow rate to determine the grease trap capacity.

-Our Trapzilla sizing sheet contains flow rate data for common single-fixture installation scenarios.
-For single-fixture point-source installations, our Big Dipper sizing sheet (metric version) has common flow rates.
+This Trapzilla sizing sheet contains flow rate data for common single-fixture installation scenarios.
+For single-fixture point-source installations, this Big Dipper sizing sheet (metric version) has common flow rates.